Aryal-Mahesh/idp-salt-response/README.md

 built on a 511-sequence library and 2,555 CALVADOS-2 coarse-grained simulations.

-The central result: the length-weighted sequence charge decoration, **SCD x N**, is the dominant coordinate organizing salt response -- it accounts for roughly 40% of total SHAP feature attribution and exceeds the next feature threefold, with a sigmoidal dependence whose sign sets the *direction* of response and whose magnitude sets the *strength*.
+The central result: the length-weighted sequence charge decoration, **SCD x N**, is the dominant coordinate organizing salt response,it accounts for roughly 40% of total SHAP feature attribution and exceeds the next feature threefold, with a sigmoidal dependence whose sign sets the *direction* of response and whose magnitude sets the *strength*.